LCD screens and displays

 the two polarizing filters there's a tiny twisted, nematic liquid crystal that

 can be switched on or off (twisted or untwisted) electronically.
-When it's switched on, it
+When it's switched off, it

 rotates the light passing through it through 90 degrees, effectively